LIVE EDGE WOOD FURNITURE

 We can make cut outs for accessories, cable management, fixtures, drains, etc. for an easier installation process.

 Tempered glass can be incorporated in your design for enhanced durability and maintenance.
 Glass can be used as a surface or to fill voids.

-Solid metal accents can be included in your project for reasons such as edge-banding, stability, bowties, etc.
+Solid metal accents can be included in your project for reasons such as edge-banding, stability, channels, bowties, etc.

 We can mount the existing table base to your new top or use a base that's been ordered through a another vendor.

 For a completely natural look, we can design and fabricate a custom wood base using the same wood species.

 We can work with our trusted metal fabricators or a fabricator of your choice to build a custom metal base that suits your style.